play icon for videos

 Monitoring

 Track progress against the plan and adjust.
-This is where caseload size matters: monitoring is only real if the case manager has the time to actually do it.
+Monitoring is only real if the caseload leaves time to do it.

 Stage 6